AXIHIXA/Memo/notes/cpp/effective_cpp_notes_03_effective_stl.md

 ### 📌 Item 10: Be aware of allocator conventions and restrictions

-- Things you need to remember if you ever want to write a custom allocator.
+- Things you need to remember if you ever want to write a custom allocator:
-- Make your allocator a template, with the template parameter T representing the type of objects for which you are allocating memory.
+  - Make your allocator a template, with the template parameter `T` representing the type of objects for which you are allocating memory.
   - Provide the `typedef`s of `pointer` and `reference`, but always have pointer be `T *` and reference be `T &`.
   - **Never** give your allocators per-object state.
+    The standard requires allocators with same `T` be identical with good reasons.
-  In general, allocators should have **no** non`static` data members.
+    That means that allocators should have **no** non`static` data member.
   - Remember that an allocator’s `allocate` member functions are passed the number of objects for which memory is required, not the number of Bytes needed.
     Also remember that these functions return `T *` pointers (via the `pointer` `typedef`), even though no `T` objects have yet been constructed.
+  - Allocators for `std::list` and all STL ordered associative containers are **never** asked to allocate memory.
   - Be sure to provide the nested `rebind` template on which standard containers depend.

-#### What allocators are not good for

 The list of restrictions on allocators begins with